-Each blue collar offense requires an individualized defense strategy, but a conviction for any of these offenses can negatively affect your life in a big way.
-You may be facing not only significant prison time, but also a permanent criminal record.
+Each blue-collar offense requires an individualized defense strategy, but a conviction for any of these offenses can negatively affect your life in a big way.
+You may be facing not only significant prison time but also a permanent criminal record.

 By speaking with a skilled defense lawyer on our team, you can learn more about your legal options and begin to form a strategy for addressing the charges you’re facing.
-Our attorneys will gather a thorough understanding of the details of your case and tailor a response for your specific situation.
+Our attorneys will gather a thorough understanding of the details of your case and tailor your response to your specific situation.
 Whether you are facing a misdemeanor or a felony charge, we will work tirelessly to fight for the best result available.

-Like any criminal charge, the accusation of a white collar crime requires a strong and swift legal response.
-While white collar crimes are often not immediately noticed by co-workers or law enforcement officers, the stakes can be very high for a defendant once a possible offense is uncovered, especially in cases that draw federal charges instead of – or in addition to – state-level charges.
+Like any criminal charge, the accusation of a white-collar crime requires a strong and swift legal response.
+While white-collar crimes are often not immediately noticed by co-workers or law enforcement officers, the stakes can be very high for a defendant once a possible offense is uncovered, especially in cases that draw federal charges instead of – or in addition to – state-level charges.

-White collar offenses can end up in North Carolina’s state courts or in federal court.
-In either event, white collar cases often rise to the felony level based on the high dollar amount allegedly gained through money laundering, embezzlement, tax evasion, securities fraud, insider trading, Ponzi schemes, identity theft or other forms of fraud.
+White-collar offenses can end up in North Carolina’s state courts or in federal court.
+In either event, white-collar cases often rise to the felony level based on the high dollar amount allegedly gained through money laundering, embezzlement, tax evasion, securities fraud, insider trading, Ponzi schemes, identity theft, or other forms of fraud.

 Your first step toward building a powerful defense is to contact a qualified defense attorney as quickly as possible.
 In fact, there’s no need to wait for charges to be filed.
 If you have been questioned about potential wrongdoing by law enforcement officers or even your own employers, it is in your interest to seek legal counsel sooner rather than later.
 By securing qualified representation as early as possible, you gain an experienced advocate who knows how to anticipate potential legal jeopardy, and you maximize the time that you and your attorney have to prepare a defense strategy.

 At Roberts Law Group, we have successfully fought to get serious charges dropped, reduced, and even prevented charges from being filed in the first place.
-The sooner we get involved, the better your chances of success.
+The sooner we get involved, the better our chances of success.